Google [Seeking Help For Hoarding] for a brief yet telling report on hoarding. Here is a brief excerpt:

-I noticed that the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, the handbook for mental health experts), now recognizes hoarding as a specific disorder.
+I notice the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, the handbook for mental health experts), now recognizes hoarding as a specific disorder.

 That is a step in the right direction.
-I mean, any “just let go of your stuff” ideal is just another dead-end free will fantasy.
-Life, whether a bacteria, an ant, or a human, is moved to hold on to life… to survive.
-It appears that we’re the only species taking this instinct excessively enough to make it a disorder.
-Wouldn’t knowing why offer a better chance to manage this disorder?
+I mean, any “just let go of your stuff” ideal is just another dead-end free-will fantasy.
+Life, be it a bacterium, an ant, or a human, is motivated to ‘hold on’ to life… to survive.
+We’re the only species expressing this instinct deeply enough to make it a disorder.
+Wouldn’t knowing why offer a better chance to manage the problem?

 Buddha’s 2nd Noble Truth succinctly addresses the source of this hoarding disorder: “The surrounding world affects sensation and begets a craving thirst that clamors for immediate satisfaction.
 The illusion of self originates and manifests itself in a cleaving to things.
 The desire to live for the enjoyment of self entangles us in a net of sorrows.
 Pleasures are the bait and the result is pain”.
 It is important to note that trading our ancestral hunter-gatherer ways for a settled civilized existence allowed humans to seriously begin to “cleave to things” without the natural limitations that keep other animals in the wild balanced.

 The underlined statement above tells me that letting go of what we “cleave to” is tantamount to committing a kind of ego suicide, and what is ego, other than the “illusion of self”.
 A hoarder’s cleaving is obvious from the piles of clutter.
 However, cleaving applies to everything possible to grasp, whether physical, emotional, or mental.
 This is akin to that old saying; you are what you eat.
 In the same way, “I am” the cultural baggage I “cleave to”.
 Any resulting suffering is the price “I” (ego) pays.
 The only way to avoid paying that price is through the death of ego… or to put it another way, profound humility!
 We all support that, don’t we?
-Alas, only maturity can truly bring that about.
-There’s no way to freely choose to be humble.
+Alas, freely choosing to be humble is impossible.
+Only maturity can truly bring about humility.
 Even so, knowing the deeper benefit of humility may at least point us in the direction of the sanity we seek… right?

 Tracking down truth